-Big Green Egg Tip: Here’s a tip for the daisy wheel, you probably know this already but in case you don’t, looking at the picture above, position the daisy wheel so the raised letters (Big Green Egg) is at 12 o’clock.
+Big Green Egg Tip: Here’s a tip for the daisy wheel, you probably know this already but in case you don’t, looking at the picture above, position the daisy wheel, so the raised letters (Big Green Egg) is at 12 o’clock.
 The bottom vent slider will stay put when you open the lid because it hits the raised letters of the writing.
-On my first cook, I didn’t see this and the charcoal got really hot and almost burned my steaks.
+On my first cook, I didn’t see this, and the charcoal got hot and almost burned my steaks.

 Now from here, the Big Green Egg should keep a consistent temperature.
 If you need to adjust the temperature slightly (25 to 50 degrees) I usually use different combinations of the daisy wheel sliders.
-If the temperature is getting too high on you then you can close the bottom door.
-It is really just science, the more air you have flowing through the egg, the bigger the fire you’ll get.
+If the temperature is getting too high on you, then you can close the bottom door.
+It is just science, the more air you have flowing through the egg, the bigger the fire you’ll get.

-I mentioned this earlier but the best way to control the temperature in the Big Green Egg is to start slow and bring the heat up slowly but yet completely.
+I mentioned this earlier but the best way to control the temperature in the Big Green Egg is to start slow and bring the heat up slowly.
 I had one smoke that ran about 350 degrees because I had gotten the Big Green Egg too hot.
-I recommend you get a laser thermometer.
-This helpful to get the actual temperature of the grate over the plate setter.
-If you plan on cooking pizza on the Egg I highly recommend getting a laser thermometer.
-You will need it to check the temperature of the middle of the pizza stone prior to putting the pizza on the grill.
-If the temperature is too low the middle of the pizza will cook unevenly.
+I recommend you get a laser thermometer — this helps to get the actual temperature of the grate over the plate setter.
+If you plan on cooking pizza on the Egg, I highly recommend getting a laser thermometer.
+You will need it to check the temperature of the middle of the pizza stone before putting the pizza on the grill.
+If the temperature is too low the center of the pizza will cook slower than the outside edges.

-That’s my system for lighting and controlling the Big Green Egg temperature for the 3 different functions.
+That’s my system for lighting and controlling the Big Green Egg temperature for the three different functions.
 I hope you found this tutorial helpful and if you did, please share it!
 Let me know in the comments if you have a different system.

 Do you own a Weber grill?
 Check out my review of the Smokenator?